Last updated on July 5th, 2023

 This is one of our favorite hikes in the entire park and I believe one of the best hikes in entire Montenegro.
 The trail has numerous viewpoints and those views are absolutely mindblowing.
 We loved that the hike was easy and mostly flat.
 It gave us a great overview of the park, coastline, and mountains.
 It took us 4 hours to make a loop with a detour and return to the same point where we started.

-The most remarkable thing about this hike was a walk through a magical autumn forest.
+The most remarkable thing about this hike was the walk through a magical autumn forest.
 Seriously, we felt like we entered a different world where trees talked and elves lived.
 We thought that the birds were singing only for us and the wind was whispering something to the leaves.

 The lady at the visitor center told us that Wolf Trail is absolutely gorgeous during any season.
 She advised returning in winter to experience a totally different wonderland.